-The solution pump (A) is a centrifugal type hydraulic pump that is controlled by the Pulse Width Modulated Valve (B) and the precision console (C).
-The pump draws the solution out of the tank at the rate determined during the calibration of the precision console.
+The solution pump (A) is a centrifugal type hydraulic pump that is controlled by the Pulse Width Modulated Valve (B) and the Precision Control Console (C).
+The pump draws the solution out of the tank at the rate determined during the calibration of the precision control console.
 It dispenses it through the many valves and hoses that make up the spray system.
 The pump also dispenses fluids through the agitation system and the rinse systems.